Home > Single Post

 • Material: 100% fine SBR granules or SBR + EPDM dots

-• Key Use: Drop zones, free weight areas
+• Use: Drop zones, free weight areas

-• Highlights: Affordable, super shock-absorbing, non-slip
+• Highlights: Affordable, shock-absorbing, non-slip

 Composite Rubber Tile – Premium surface, maximum durability?

-• Material: SBR base + EPDM surface (15%–100%)
+• Material: SBR base + laminated EPDM surface

-• Key Use: Olympic lifting platforms, high-end gyms
+• Use: Olympic lifting platforms, high-end gyms

-• Highlights: Easy to clean, great appearance, elite durability
+• Highlights: Easy to clean, elite durability

 Interlocking Rubber Tile – Is convenience your top priority?